unprofession-al/bpmon/README.md

 # the availabilities section from the global configuration...?
 This links
 # there.
 availability: 9to5
+# You can also specify a 'responsible' string.
+This string can then be used in
+# the trigger template.
+This could be for example trigger a specific http
+# end point, pass some uri parameters, send an email to a specific address etc.
+# The 'responsible' string is inherited by its KPIs if not overwritten...
+responsible: app.team@example.com
 # Now the KPIs...
 kpis:
   -